 Glossary Definition of expensing long-term costs.
 Employee Costs Wages and salaries paid to employees plus labour on-costs such as superannuation, WorkCover premium, annual leave, long service leave and Fringe Benefits Tax.
 Grants Includes granted assets (usually cash) received from third parties such as Government Departments towards the cost of programs and capital expenditure.
 MAV Municipal Association of Victoria - the main industry body representing Victorian Councils.
 Non-Current Assets Assets with a useful life of more than 1 year, such as land, buildings, plant and machinery, furniture and equipment, and infrastructure.
-Non-Current Liabilities Operating Expenditure Operating Income Income received from rates, grants and subsides, contributions and recoupments, fees and charges, and interest on investments.
+Non-Current Liabilities Amounts owed to third parties by the Council that are not expected to be settled within 1 year, such as long-term loans.
+Operating Expenditure Expenditure on contracts and materials, employee costs, depreciation and debt servicing.
+Operating Income Income received from rates, grants and subsides, contributions and recoupments, fees and charges, and interest on investments.
 Operating Surplus The excess of operating income over operating expenditure used to fund capital expenditure and debt redemption.
 Overheads Includes postage, vehicle operating costs, telephone, information technology, accounts payable, accounts receivable, depot operating costs, furniture and equipment, cleaning, lighting, heating, printing and stationery, office building maintenance, word processing, and insurance.
 Own Source Revenue Revenue, plus profit on sales, less grants.
 Rate-in-the-dollar The ad-valorem rates on an individual property divided by the total valuation of the property.
 Retained Earnings The accumulated surpluses from prior accounting periods represented by working capital or net current assets (current assets less current liabilities).
 Strategic Resource Plan Council's Strategic Resource Plan that sets out Council's long-term financial strategy for a four-year period.
 This document forms part of the Council Plan.
 Supplementary Rates Rates levied on properties as a result of new building works, land subdivisions, or land consolidations.
 "The Act" Unless otherwise stated, the Local Government Act 1989.
 Underlying Operating Result The annual operating surplus or deficit in a 'normal' year.
 It excludes major 'one-off' items that distort the true financial performance of the Council.
 VGC Victoria Grants Commission - a body charged with the allocation of federal untied grants to Victorian Councils.
 WDV of Assets Sold The Written Down Value of an asset is an operating expense.
 It represents the undepreciated net cost of a long-term asset at the time it is sold.
 In the case of land sales, it represents the cost of land sold.
 Working Capital A measure of short-term liquidity represented by current assets less current liabilities.